tobias-weiss-ai-xr/opendesk-edu/docs/testing.md

 ## Run extensive load- and performance tests

-We want to deliver openDesk as a applicationion-grade software with the ability to serve a large user base.
+We want to deliver openDesk as an application-grade software with the ability to serve a large user base.

 We create and perform extensive load- and performance tests for every release of openDesk.

 Our approach consists of different layers of load testing.

 ### Base performance testing

-For thse tests we define a set of "normal", not to complicated user-interactions with openDes.
+For these tests we define a set of "normal", not too complicated user-interactions with openDesk.

-For each testcase in this set, we measure the duration of the whole testcase (and steps inside the testcase) on a given, unloaded environment, installed with a predefined setup and predefined releases of all relevant software components.
+For each testcase in this set, we measure the duration of the whole testcase (and steps inside the testcase) on a given, unloaded environment, installed with a predefined setup and openDesk release.

 As a result, we receive the total runtime of one iteration of the given testcase, the runtime of each step inside the testcase, the error rate and min/max/median runtimes.